Charan-L574/RAG/README.md

-A powerful Retrieval-Augmented Generation (RAG) system for intelligent document processing and question answering.
+A powerful document processing and question-answering system using Retrieval-Augmented Generation.